 About Ransomware

-Ransomware is a type of malicious software that encrypts or steals files so they are unusable or are publicized.
-Ransomware often locks the victim's computer.
-To prevent the carnage, the target is required to send a specified amount of money, typically in the form of a crypto currency like Bitcoin, within a short time window.
-It is never certain that delivering the ransom will restore the lost data or prevent its publication.
-Files can be altered or deleted across a network depending on the victim's write permissions, and you cannot reverse engineer the military-grade encryption technologies used on the compromised files.
-A common ransomware delivery package is spoofed email, in which the victim is tricked into interacting with by means of a social engineering exploit known as spear phishing.
-This makes the email to look as though it came from a familiar sender.
-Another common vulnerability is a poorly secured Remote Desktop Protocol (RDP) port.
+Ransomware is a type of malicious software that encrypts or deletes files so they are unusable or are made publicly available.
+Ransomware sometimes locks the target's computer.
+To prevent the carnage, the victim is required to pay a specified amount of money (the ransom), typically in the form of a crypto currency such as Bitcoin, within a short period of time.
+It is never certain that paying the ransom will recover the damaged files or prevent its exposure to the public.
+Files can be altered or erased across a network based on the target's write permissions, and you cannot reverse engineer the military-grade encryption technologies used on the compromised files.
+A common ransomware delivery package is tainted email, whereby the target is lured into interacting with by a social engineering technique known as spear phishing.
+This makes the email to look as though it came from a trusted source.
+Another common attack vector is a poorly secured Remote Desktop Protocol port.

-Contact Progent About the ProSight Ransomware Readiness Evaluation in Buffalo
+Ask Progent About the ProSight Crypto-Ransomware Preparedness Testing in Buffalo

-For pricing details and to learn more about how Progent's ProSight Crypto-Ransomware Preparedness Evaluation can enhance your defense against crypto-ransomware in Buffalo, call Progent at
+For pricing information and to find out more about how Progent's ProSight Ransomware Vulnerability Review can bolster your protection against crypto-ransomware in Buffalo, call Progent at